danjohnson3141/Jekyll-Test/GET-&#47;group_members&#47;users&#47;:group_id.md

-PLAIN ENGLISH DESCRIPTION OF THE ROUTE
+Returns a list of all of the members of a group.

 =
 #### Authentication

-Declare what authentications are required

-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user needs to be logged in and have valid credentials to use this route.

 =
 #### Parameters

-LIST OF ALL PARAMETERS AND WHAT THEY ARE
+:group_id - Integer, passed in through the URL.
+Is derived from the 'id' field on the 'groups' table.

 =
 ####JSON request example: